Nanobatteries: Active and past research

 Much research has been performed surrounding lithium-ion batteries to maximize their potential.
-In order to properly harness clean energy resources, such as solar power, wind power and tidal energy batteries, capable of storing massive amounts of energy used in grid energy storage, are required.
+In order to properly harness clean energy resources, such as solar power, wind power and tidal energy, batteries capable of storing massive amounts of energy used in grid energy storage are required.
 Lithium iron phosphate electrodes are being researched for potential applications to grid energy storage.

 Electric vehicles are another technology requiring improved batteries.
 Electric vehicle batteries currently require large charge times, effectively prohibiting the use for long-distance electric cars.

 Nanostructured anode materials

 Graphite and SEI

 The anode in lithium-ion batteries is almost always graphite.
 Graphite anodes need to improve their thermal stability and create a higher power capability.
-Graphite and certain other electrolytes can undergo reactions that reduce the electrolyte and create a SEI, effectively reducing the potential of the battery.
+Graphite and certain other electrolytes can undergo reactions that reduce the electrolyte and create an SEI (Solid Electrolyte Interphase), effectively reducing the potential of the battery.
 Nanocoatings at the SEI are currently being researched to stop these reactions from occurring.

 In Li-ion batteries, the SEI is necessary for thermal stability, but hinders the flow of lithium ions from the electrode to the electrolyte.
 Park et al. have developed a nanoscale polydopamine coating such that the SEI no longer interferes with the electrode; instead the SEI interacts with the polydopamine coating.

 Graphene and other carbon materials

 Graphene has been studied extensively for its use in electrochemical systems such as batteries since its first isolation in 2004.
 Graphene offers high surface area and good conductivity.
 In current lithium-ion battery technology, the 2D networks of graphite inhibit smooth lithium-ion intercalation; the lithium ions must travel around the 2D graphite sheets to reach the electrolyte.
 This slows the charging rates of the battery.
 Porous graphene materials are currently being studied to improve this problem.
 Porous graphene involves either formation of defects in the 2D sheet or the creation of a 3D graphene-based porous superstructure.

 As an anode, graphene would provide space for expansion such that the problem of volume expansion does not occur.
 3D graphene has shown extremely high lithium ion extraction rates, indicating a high reversible capacity.
 As well, the random "house-of-cards" visualization seen below of the graphene anode would allow lithium ions to be stored not only on the internal surface of graphene, but also on the nanopores that exist between the single layers of graphene.

 Raccichini et al. also outlined the drawbacks of graphene and graphene-based composites.
 Graphene has a large irreversible mechanism during the first lithiation step.
 As graphene has a large surface area, this will result in a large initial irreversibility capacity.
-He proposed that this drawback was so large that graphene-based cells are “unfeasible”.
+He proposed that this drawback was so large that graphene-based cells are "unfeasible".
 Research is still being done on graphene in anodes.

 Carbon nanotubes have been used as electrodes for batteries that use intercalation, like lithium-ion batteries, in an effort to improve capacity.